 Achira produces a large, starchy rhizome that has long been used as a food in the Andes.
 It is actually a widely grown crop, but most is now processed for starch extraction, a use for which it is well suited, as it has the largest known starch units of any plant (NRC 1989).
 It is only commonly used as a whole food in the Andes.
 As a starch crop, it is sometimes known as “Queensland arrowroot” because it was once grown in Australia on a large scale.
 The plant is perennial and can grow for many years, assuming that the climate is not too cold.
 The yield increases each year, making it a good emergency food, a sort of calorie savings account.

-Achira is one of the least diverse of the Andean roots and tubers, with less than thirty recognized varieties, many of which are quite similar.
+Roots are most commonly white, but can have skin colors partly to fully green, yellow-green, purple, or light brown.
+Achira is one of the least diverse of the Andean roots and tubers, with less than fifty recognized varieties, many of which are quite similar.
 However, it crosses readily with other Canna species, so there may be an opportunity to introduce new genetics through hybridization.